-This Management Plan replaces-supplements and expands on the existing Management Policy for the Big Wood River Ground Water Management Area, June 28, 1991.
-To the extend there is any conflict between the Policy and this Management Plan, this Management Plan controls.
-The main goal of the this Management Plan is "to manage the effects of groundwater withdrawals on the aquifers from which the withdrawals are made and any other hydraulically connected sources of water."
+The main goal of this Management Plan is "to manage the effects of ground water withdrawals on the aquifers from which the withdrawals are made and any other hydraulically connected sources of water."
 Idaho Code § 42-233b.
-In doing so the parties have agreed upon management and mitigation actions that include, among other elements described herein, Another a goal of the Management Plan is to maintain a 32 cfs four-day moving average streamflow target from May 1 through September 30 at Station 10, Little Wood River near Richfield.
-The benefits of managing the effects of groundwater withdrawals and maintaining 32 cfs at Station 10 include supporting the supply of water for senior surface water rights, supporting stream health, and improving and maintaining aquifer health.
-This is a negotiated goal and no formal determination has been made by IDWR that this target is necessary to support the supply of water for senior surface water rights, stream health, or aquifer health or that water for all of these purposes is necessary or appropriate for a Management Plan in the absence of agreement of the Parties.
-For BWRGWMA groundwater users who participate in and abide by the terms of this Management Plan, adoption of the Management Plan establishes safe harbor from curtailment.
+In doing so, the parties have agreed upon management actions that include, among other elements described herein, maintaining a 32 cfs four-day moving average streamflow target from May 1 through September 30 at Station 10, Little Wood River near Richfield (see figure 1).
+The benefits of managing the effects of ground water withdrawals and maintaining 32 cfs at Station 10 include supporting the supply of water for senior surface water rights, supporting stream health, and improving and maintaining aquifer health.
+For BWRGWMA ground water users who participate in and abide by the terms of this Management Plan, adoption of the Management Plan establishes safe harbor from curtailment.
 Idaho Code § 42-233b.